JunfengZhao2357/Basic-data-structure-CPP/Heap/Heapify/ReadMe.md

 # Complexity analysis
 ## Time complexity:
-- Heapify: O(n)
+- Heapify: O(nlogn)
 - ShiftUp(insert elements into heap one by one): O(nlogn)
+- In-Place-Heap-Sort: O(nlogn)
 ## Space complexity:
-- Both of them are O(n).
+- Heapify and ShiftUp are O(n).
 They both set up new space.
+- In-Place-Heap-Sort: O(1)